Is Distilled Water Considered Soft Water

 The most common way to test for hardness in water is through a chemical test.
 This method involves adding a reagent to a sample of water and then measuring the change in color that occurs after the reaction between the reagent and calcium or magnesium in the sample.
 Reagents used for this type of testing are usually either EDTA (ethylenediaminetetraacetic acid) or titration kits.
 EDTA testing is often preferred by professionals because it is more accurate than titration tests, but it can be more expensive and time-consuming.

-See also Is Distilled Water Suitable For Drinking
+See also What Is The Absorbance Of Distilled Water

 Another method used to test for water hardness is through direct measurement with an electronic conductivity meter.
 This method involves measuring how well electricity passes through a sample of water.
 The amount of electricity that passes through depends on both on how much calcium and magnesium are present in the sample